FundingCircle/swift-style-guide/README.md

 * **5.1.6** The results your test expects should be declared in the `describe` or `context` block to make it clear what you are testing.

+*Note: This is a recent convention.
+Previously expected results were also be placed in the `it` block so many of our older tests you will notice this.

 ```swift
 // PREFERRED
 describe("fetchData")